 I was making bread for as long as I can remember.
-I have wonderful memories of helping my mom deliver fresh, hot breads in exchange for money to buy groceries and pay the bills.
-Everyone loved our bread and I still deliver fresh yeast breads to neighbors and friends especially at Christmas and Easter.
+I have wonderful memories of helping my mom and later on Gram bake fresh, hot breads.
+Everyone loved our bread and I still deliver fresh yeast breads to neighbors and friends just because I can.